Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - `BreakWeapon`, if set, will be fired at the TechnoType once the shield breaks.
 - `AbsorbPercent` controls the percentage of damage that will be absorbed by the shield.
 Defaults to 1.0, meaning full damage absorption.
 - `PassPercent` controls the percentage of damage that will *not* be absorbed by the shield, and will be dealt to the unit directly even if the shield is active.
 Defaults to 0.0 - no penetration.
+- `ReceivedDamage.Minimum` & `ReceivedDamage.Maximum` control the minimum and maximum amount of damage that can be dealt to shield in a single hit.
+This is applied after armor type and `AbsorbPercent` adjustments.
+If `AbsorbOverDamage=false`, the residual damage dealt to the TechnoType is still based on the original damage before the clamping to the range.
 - `AllowTransfer` controls whether or not the shield can be transferred if the TechnoType changes (such as `(Un)DeploysInto` or Ares type conversion).
 If not set, defaults to true if shield was attached via `Shield.AttachTypes`, otherwise false.
 - `ImmuneToBerserk` gives the immunity against `Psychedelic=yes` warhead.
 Otherwise the berserk effect penetrates shields by default.
 Note that this shouldn't prevent the unit from targeting at the shielded object. `Versus.shieldArmor=0%` is still required in this case.
 - A TechnoType with a shield will show its shield Strength.
 An empty shield strength bar will be left after destroyed if it is respawnable.
 Several customizations are available for the shield strength pips.